tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 In this activity, students execute a Monte Carlo simulation to analyze the probability distribution of free throws made (out of 10 shots) for a player with a `70%` accuracy and determine the likelihood of the player making `9-10` free throws in a single session.

+Circulate with TAs during this activity to provide students with assistance.
+Below are a couple scenarios to watch out for.

+* Students might face difficulty working with the histograms.
+Histogram **bins** have a default value, and so if the **bins** are not configured properly, the charts might not look as expected (the **bin** edges will be off) and the ranges may deviate from what is being simulated.

+* Also keep an eye out for any student issues related to missing data; if heads or tails data is missing, this is most likely because 0 was not appended for the missing values.
+This could visually result in one side of the distribution being cut off (i.e. non-normal distribution with no values for the first coin flip).

 **Instructions:**

 * [README.md](Activities/02-Stu_Probability_Distribution_of_Potential_Outcomes/README.md)